 The Dominican Sisters of St. Cecilia (the “Nashville Dominicans”) celebrated the 50th anniversary of Aquinas College in Nashville, Tennessee, in 2011.
 Since then, the College has welcomed a new president, Sister Mary Sarah Galbraith, O.P., opened its first housing for resident students, and launched graduate programs in teacher education and nursing education.

 Begun in 1928 as a teacher-training school for Dominican sisters, Aquinas became a junior college in 1961 and a four-year college in 1994.
-Its education program is the training ground for lay people as well as the Dominican sisters who teach in 41 Catholic schools in 23 dioceses in the United States.
+Its education program is the training ground for lay people as well as the Dominican sisters who teach in 41 Catholic schools in 16 states and 22 dioceses in the United States.
 And the Sisters belong to one of the few congregations of women religious in the United States that today enjoy significant growth—nearly 50 percent in the last 15 years.

-The small College has an exciting future with the launch of a long-desired residential program for its 83-acre campus, just five miles from downtown Nashville.
-Limited housing opened in 2012, and permanent campus residences are scheduled to be completed by 2014.
-By the next year, the College expects undergraduate enrollment to increase 40 percent to 1,000 students.
-That should lead to expanded academic programs and an increasing percentage of full-time and Catholic students.
+The small College has an exciting future with the launch of a long-desired residential program for its 83-acre campus, just four miles from downtown Nashville.
+Limited housing became available in 2012 and is expanding to accommodate even more students.
+Aquinas' strategic planning initiatives are geared toward increasing residential capacity even further, expanding academic programs and increasing the percentage of full-time and Catholic students.

 Aquinas has managed to remain a faithfully Catholic institution surrounded by a largely Protestant and Evangelical Christian population.
 Because the previously non-residential college has drawn from the local community, only about a third of the lay students are Catholic, but devotion to Christ and traditional morals nevertheless pervade the campus.
 The presence of the Dominican Sisters and a faithful faculty and staff ensure the strong Catholic identity of the College.